rmkraus/workshop-framework/README.md

 ## Publish the workshop

-The code on the main branch of the repo is what will be targetted by your Launchable.
+The code on the main branch of the repo is what will be targeted by your Launchable.

 Once you are happy with the state, synchronize the docker compose files: